 Interestingly enough, this is because cats do go through non-REM and REM (Rapid Eye Movement) sleep phases.
-During the non-REM phase, they actively repair themselves and also allow their body to go through a further growth.
+During the non-REM phase, they actively repair themselves and also allow their body to go through further growth.

-So, in other words, your feline does dream.
+So, in other words, your cat does dream.
 And, while it’s unlikely that it would ever tell you what it is dreaming about, something tells us that mice and birds have a serious role in it.

 Why is my Cat Crazy at Night?